Metropolitan Transportation Authority: Fare collection

-In 2017 it was announced that the MetroCard would be phased out and replaced by OMNY, a contactless payment system, with fare payment being made using Apple Pay, Google Wallet, debit/credit cards with near-field communication enabled, or radio-frequency identification cards.
+In 2017, it was announced that the MetroCard would be phased out and replaced by OMNY, a contactless payment system, with fare payment being made using Apple Pay, Google Wallet, Samsung Pay, and debit/credit cards with near-field communication enabled, or radio-frequency identification cards.
 As of December 31, 2020, the entire bus and subway system is OMNY-enabled.
 However, support of the MetroCard is slated to remain until at least 2025.
 MTA also plans to use OMNY in the LIRR and Metro-North.

 Ghost plates on bridges and tunnels

 The MTA reported a 12.6 percent increase in toll evasion on New York City bridges and tunnels during the first four months of 2024.
 This equates to an average of 398,975 missed monthly toll transactions, primarily due to drivers obscuring their license plate.
 The MTA estimates that this evasion costs the agency approximately $50 million annually.
 Of the unbillable toll transactions, roughly 80,000 per month are attributed to fake or unreadable license plates, while 155,000 are due to obstructed plates.
 Unregistered or temporary plates primarily cause the remaining balance.